TeenaMathew11/PubSub/README.md

 I used Python to write this because I feel it is easy to implement the logic in this language.
 The code is extremely readable at the same time we can implement a relatively complex logic in fewer lines of code.
 Its library provides us with a large number of tools which makes the tasks easier.
 It is very easy to interface with internet and it supports HTTP.

 I used the Flask framework because it gives good access to ports in our own system or on internet.
 It can format HTML, JSON etc. So in this case since the application implements only a basic publish-subscribe API and with Flask we do not require many additional tools and it supports the HTTP methods.

+I remembered now that I forgot to implement the unregister functionality :(